Celebrate Earth Day: Become a Sustaining Member! Join LCV Today

 3. How does voting help fight climate change?

 Our biggest environmental challenges require political solutions.
 Our vote is our power to fight for those solutions.
 The climate crisis is here, and now more than ever, our communities must have a voice in choosing leaders who shape policies that could effectively address these issues.
+It’s no coincidence that Big Polluters support the politicians and judges who try to make voting harder.
+Democracy is a climate issue.

 Many groups most harmed by pollution and climate change are also the most historically disenfranchised.
 These experiences are intersectional, meaning people who identify with more than one of these groups face extra challenges.
 Communities most harmed by climate change must have the power to vote on the solutions to these issues that affect them the most.